laveen-tech/booking-api-laveen/README.md

 Content-Type: application/json

 {
-  "verification_status": "approved", // or "rejected"
-  "admin_comments": "Document is clear and valid"
+  "status": "approved", // or "rejected" "admin_comments": "Document is clear and valid"
 }
 ```